 If we are bitter, hopeless, angry, or hurting, it’s likely that our vision has been skewed by the circumstance and we’ve lost sight of what God has indeed promised us.
 (And for the record- it’s likely that the highways our friends enjoy aren’t quite as lovely as we see them.
 Even the highway has potholes.)

 The truth: sometimes the road is bumpy, dirty, full of rocks and gravel, yet by His infinite and merciful grace, God loves us right through it.
 This is our opportunity to praise Him with joy in our hearts, looking forward to the next highway where the path is smooth and the pain is little.
 But until then, we can find joy in His presence, knowing that the rocks are the very thing keeping us close to Him.

-My friend, if the circumstances are swirling around and you find yourself falling flat on the rocks of the dirty gravel road, I’d love to invite you to join a 31-day email series I’ve written just for you.
+My friend, if the circumstances are swirling around and you find yourself falling flat on the rocks of the dirty gravel road, this 36-day devotional will empower you to stand strong in the hard things, challenging you to think past the lies you’ve believed and cling to practical truth from God’s Word.
 Click the image below for more details…

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.